-At Hastoe we aim to deliver excellent services to residents, but we recognise that sometimes things go wrong and when this happens we want to put things right and stop it happening again.
-We value feedback from residents and will use this to improve our services.
+At Hastoe we aim to deliver excellent service to our residents.
+However, we recognise that sometimes things go wrong and, when this happens, we want to put things right to stop it from happening again.
+We value feedback from residents and will always use this to improve our services.
+We want to make sure that it's easy for you to make a complaint if you need to, and our aim is to resolve any issue as quickly as possible.
+We will thoroughly investigate and review all complaints.

 What is a complaint?